quantit-clic/quantit-clic.github.io/index.md

 <div style="text-align: justify">
 <p>Pezzelle, S., Marelli, M., Bernardi, R.</p>
-<p>Abstract.
-People can refer to quantities in a visual scene
+<p>People can refer to quantities in a visual scene
 by using either exact cardinals (e.g. one, two, three) or natural language quantifiers (e.g. few, most, all).
 In humans, these two processes